 You can change any of the category names to something a bit more descriptive by clicking Manage Categories and then adding a new category.

-In the desktop version of Outlook, categories are available as well.
+In the desktop version of Microsoft Outlook, categories are available as well.
 You’ll find them by either right clicking on the email and clicking on Categorized from the dropdown menu, or just selecting the email, clicking on the Home menu item, and choosing Categorize from the ribbon menu.

 Needless to say, when you are getting a huge volume of emails, organization is really important and once you start using categories to sort things out, you’ll never believe you were able to get by without them.